-Provides a minimum of 120 hours of directed work experience in a facility where tasks of medical coding are performed.
-Students, under supervision and with ongoing evaluation of performance, exhibit skills and perform various assignments relative to responsibilities of a medical coder.
-Students shall not receive pay for externship experience hours.
+Provides a minimum of 120 hours of directed work experience in a clinical site where medical coding skills are performed.
+Students are under supervision with ongoing evaluation of performance.
+Will exhibit skills and perform various assignments relative to responsibilities of a medical coder.
+Students do not receive pay for externship experience hours.